Gagged (EP): Background and recording

-Violet Chachki started performing in drag at age 19.
-She was primarily inspired by Bettie Page, a 1950s BDSM and pin-up model, and by sexual fetishism in general, feeling drawn to "the severity of it" and viewing it as an "extreme form of glamour and sexuality".
-She modeled and performed in nightclubs throughout Atlanta, learning from other drag queens and from the Internet, and studied fashion design at Savannah College of Art and Design for a year.
+Paul Jason Dardo started performing in drag as Violet Chachki at age 19.
+She was mainly inspired by Bettie Page, a 1950s BDSM and pin-up model, and by sexual fetishism in general; Violet felt drawn to "the severity of it", and viewed it as an "extreme form of glamour and sexuality".
+She modeled and performed in nightclubs in Atlanta, learning from other drag queens and from the Internet, and studied fashion design at the Savannah College of Art and Design for a year.
 After auditioning for the sixth season of the reality competition television show RuPaul's Drag Race, Violet Chachki participated in and won its seventh season in 2015.
-As a contestant, she recorded a parody version of host RuPaul's 2014 single "Sissy That Walk", participated in a musical adaptation of a scene from John Waters's 1972 film Pink Flamingos, and covered RuPaul's 2007 song "Drop That Pimp" for the 2015 compilation album RuPaul Presents: CoverGurlz 2.
+As part of her participation in the show, Violt recorded a parody of RuPaul's 2014 single "Sissy That Walk", took part in a musical adaptation of a scene from John Waters's 1972 film Pink Flamingos, and performed a cover version of RuPaul's 2007 song "Drop That Pimp" for the 2015 compilation album RuPaul Presents: CoverGurlz 2.

 I wanted to create something as a sort of soundtrack to the avant-garde visuals I create.
 I love fetish because the line between right and wrong is blurred in a controlled, safe way.
-It is harmless fun that can really give new meaning to someone’s otherwise humdrum life.
+It is harmless fun that can really give new meaning to someone's otherwise humdrum life.
 I also love the fashion!